natbusa/resume/README.md

 #### Profile

-Senior Director of Data: Covering the full spectrum of Data Applications as in Engineering, Science, Analytics, Reporting, AI, Big Data and Streaming Data.
+Chief Data/ML Engineer and CTO: Covering the full spectrum of Data Applications as in Engineering, Science, Analytics, AI, Big Data and Streaming Data.
 Managing all data related activities & teams.
-Reporting directly to CFO/CEO.
+Reporting directly to CFO/CMO/CEO.

-Natalino Busa is skilled at defining, designing and implementing custom big/fast data solutions (web, mobile, api, dataflows) for data-driven applications such as predictive analytics, personalized marketing, fraud detection and business event monitoring.
+Natalino Busa is skilled at defining, designing and implementing custom data solutions (web, mobile, api, dataflows) at scale and in production for data-driven applications such as predictive analytics, personalized marketing, fraud detection and business event monitoring.